 Perhaps that's what it should be, showing us that action isn't the fun stuff—it's the scary stuff, and we shouldn't hanker for it in a universe populated with real people.
 The fun stuff is with the people who make your life rich, not in putting them at risk.

 But then, it also means we as the audience never get to enjoy the escapism of vicarious triumph.
-This Spider-Man is so real we never quite get to feel like we've left our own struggles at the door—which both to its credit, and its limitation.
+This Spider-Man is so real we never quite get to feel like we've left our own struggles at the door—which is both to its credit, and its limitation.

 So what am I doing now?
 Vlogging in my spare time, of course!
 Having just returned to Canada after 16 years away, I'm trying to document some of the processes and conundra of getting settled over here.
 Check it out if you want to see me stumbling around in full colour!